rust-lang/rust/src/README.txt

-This is preliminary version of the Rust compiler, libraries and tools
+This is a preliminary version of the Rust compiler, libraries and tools

 Source layout: